 On the basis of visual sediment descriptions, examination of smear slides, and correlation with physical property data (especially MS), the sedimentary sequence can be divided into two primary lithostratigraphic units (Fig. F10).
 Lithostratigraphic Unit I (from the seafloor to 21.7 mbsf) is a late Pleistocene-Holocene unit characterized by dark greenish gray diatom and nannofossil-bearing hemipelagic clay.
-Lithostratigraphic Unit II, which extends to the base of Hole 1246B, is defined by the onset of graded silt and sand layers, which represents a series of turbidites of varying thicknesses bounded by erosional contacts and separated by periods of bioturbated hemipelagic sedimentation.
+Lithostratigraphic Unit II, which extends to the base of the Hole 1246B, is defined by the onset of graded silt and sand layers, which represents a series of turbidites of varying thicknesses bounded by erosional contacts and separated by periods of bioturbated hemipelagic sedimentation.
 Layers composed of >50% sand are found at 62, 71, and 136 mbsf, respectively.

-A silt turbidite layer at ~66 mbsf (found in Section 204-1246B-8H-3) can be correlated with the base of seismic Horizon B. The overlying graded sequence is ~2 m thick and gray colored, in sharp contrast to most of the sediment cored during this leg.
+The sandy layer at 62 mbsf (found in Core 204-1246B-8H) can be correlated with the base of seismic Horizon B. (Note that the thickness and base of this layer are not defined because whole rounds were taken for microbiology and interstitial water analyses prior to core description).
+The overlying graded sequence is ~2 m thick and gray colored, in sharp contrast to most of the sediment cored during this leg.
 The gray color results from a high percentage of quartz grains.
 This zone contains fewer biogenic components than adjacent strata, suggesting rapid deposition.
-A similar sequence is found at 56 mbsf in Section 204-1246B-7H-3.
-Detailed analysis of physical property data reveals that these two turbidite sequences are characterized by high density and high MS anomalies (Fig. F11).
+A similar sequence is found at 56 mbsf in Core 204-1246B-7H, although the base of this upper turbidite sequence contains less sand.

+Detailed analysis of physical property data reveals that the two turbidite sequences that comprise Horizon B are characterized by high density and high MS anomalies and that each layer is ~2.5 m thick (Fig. F17).
 Preliminary synthetic seismograms, calculated based on the density log, confirm that the resulting double-peaked density anomaly extending from 54 to 67 mbsf explains the complicated waveform of seismic Horizon B at this site.
 The relatively high density probably results from the grain size and packing of the sediments.
 The source of the high MS has not yet been identified.
-A thin (<50 cm thick) high resistivity anomaly also appears near the base of each of these turbidites in the LWD resistivity logs, suggesting the presence of gas hydrate.
+A thin (<50 cm thick) high-resistivity anomaly also appears near the base of each of these turbidites, suggesting the presence of gas hydrate.
 Low temperatures measured on the catwalk with the IR camera are additional indirect indicators for the presence of gas hydrate in the lowermost coarse-grained portion of each turbidite sequence.
-A sample with anomalously low temperatures was recovered from the base of the lower turbidite (Sample 204-1246B-8H-4, 25-30 cm) and preserved in liquid nitrogen for postcruise analysis.
-Samples of this coarse-grained layer were also taken for IW studies.
+A sample thought to contain hydrate was recovered from the base of the lower turbidite (Sample 204-1246B-8H-4, 25-30 cm) and was preserved in liquid nitrogen for postcruise analysis.
+Samples of this coarse-grained layer were also taken for interstitial water and microbiology studies.